Explore the breed's characteristics, health, and history — and find trusted breeders

 The Gonczy Polski, also known as the Polish Hound, is a medium-sized dog with a strong, muscular build.
 Its expression is lively and intelligent, with dark, oval eyes and medium-sized, high-set ears that hang slightly.
 Its coat is thick and smooth, with a well-developed undercoat that protects it from the elements.
 The FCI classifies it in Group 6: Hounds, Scenthounds and related breeds.
 Although the Gonczy Polski is a fairly uniform breed, there are some differences in size and structure between dogs bred primarily for hunting and those kept more as companion dogs.
 However, these differences are not as pronounced as in some other breeds, where a distinction is made between performance and show lines.

-The Gończy Polski was bred as a hunting dog for pursuing game in difficult terrain, known for its endurance and intelligence.
+The Gonczy Polski was bred as a hunting dog for tracking game in difficult terrain, renowned for its stamina and keen sense of smell.

 Poland